 The question that many cleaning contractors and business owners will be asking is whether the present trends in building cleanliness will continue.
 As the pandemic eases and people return to normal life, will customers still care about cleanliness in the same way?

-Some experts believe the new changes are here to stay, as 2020 meant that people became a lot more aware of how germs can spread in public spaces.
+Some experts believe the new changes are here to stay, as people have become a lot more aware of how germs can spread in public spaces.
 Businesses may learn that investing more money in building cleanliness is a trend that will continue for the foreseeable future.